natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44.md

 ** Very high penetration power
 ** Good spalling
 ** High muzzle velocity round: easy to aim at distances
+* It has its best ammo in stock
 * Can be played a little like a heavy tank when facing weaker enemies.

 '''Cons:'''